Annual Holocaust Teachers of America Symposium

-The Annual Interdisciplinary Holocaust Studies Teacher Symposium is a 3 day intense teacher created teacher led professional development symposium where the participants gain priceless knowledge pertaining to the complex history of the Holocaust, 2000 years of antisemitism in Europe, the roles of imperialism, colonialism, nationalism, economics, and democracy on the sociopolitical changes in Europe and how individuals were affected by these changes.
+The Annual Holocaust Teachers of America Symposium is a 3 day intense teacher-created teacher-led professional development symposium where the participants gain priceless knowledge pertaining to the complex history of the Holocaust, 2000 years of Antisemitism in Europe, the roles of imperialism, colonialism, nationalism, economics, and democracy on the sociopolitical changes in Europe and how individuals were affected by these changes and how to accurately and appropriately bring these lessons to the 6-12 classroom.
 At the core of it all are raw historical facts, 100% applicable meaningful age appropriate lessons, and the support of interdisciplinary team teaching.

-Are you an exceptional teacher in your subject area of English (6-12), History/Social Studies (6-12), or Art (6-12) and want to learn how to better teacher the Holocaust through interdisciplinary team teaching?
+Are you an exceptional teacher in your subject area of English, History/Social Studies, or Artistic Electives and want to learn how to better teach the Holocaust through interdisciplinary team teaching?
 Or do you want to improve and grow on what you are already doing?
 Then this symposium is for you.

 6:15 PM - 8:15 PM